QuSpin/QuSpin/README.md

     ```python
     eigenvalues,eigenvectors=H.eigsh(time=time,**eigsh_args)
     ```
-  where **eigsh_args are optional arguements which are passed into the eigenvalue solvers.
-For more information checkout the scipy docs for [eigsh](http://docs.scipy.org/doc/scipy-0.18.0/reference/generated/scipy.sparse.linalg.eigsh.html)
+  where ```**eigsh_args``` are optional arguments which are passed into the eigenvalue solvers.
+For more information checkout the scipy docs for [eigsh](http://docs.scipy.org/doc/scipy-0.18.0/reference/generated/scipy.sparse.linalg.eigsh.html).

 ###**other operations**
-There are also some methods which are useful if you need other functionality from other packages:
+There are also some methods which are useful when interfacing qspin with functionality from other packages:

 * return copy of hamiltonian as csr matrix:
   ```python